Archmonger/Conreq/README.md

-# Conreq Public Alpha Instructions
+# Conreq Beta Instructions

-Want to contribute?
-Check out our [Development Guide](https://github.com/Archmonger/Conreq/wiki/Development-Guide) and join us on [Discord](https://discord.gg/gQhGZzEjmX)!
+Have a question or want to contribute?
+Check out our [Development Guide](https://github.com/Archmonger/Conreq/wiki/Development-Guide) or join us on [Discord](https://discord.gg/gQhGZzEjmX)!

 ## Installation (Deployment Environment)